2024 Tennessee Senate election

 The 2024 Tennessee State Senate elections were held on November 5, 2024, to elect 16 of the 33 seats in the Tennessee State Senate.
 The elections coincided with the Presidential, U.S. Senate, U.S. House, and State House elections.
 The primary elections were held on August 1, 2024, with the exception of presidential primaries being held on March 5.
+Tennessee has open primaries, meaning that any voter can choose to vote on either a Republican or Democratic ballot during primary elections.

 Following the 2024 elections, no seats changed hands, leaving Tennessee's State Senate delegation at a 27–6 Republican supermajority.